🔥Who is Joe Exotic? The dark past of the former manager of Oklahoma zoo🔥

 Earlier this year, however, the animal lover was sentenced for 22 years in prison for his part in a murder-for-hire plot in which he attempted to kill a rival by hiring a hit man and shot dead five tigers.

-With the show launching on the streaming site, here’s the lowdown on so-called Tiger King, Joe Exotic.
+With the show now available on the streaming site, here’s the lowdown on so-called Tiger King, Joe Exotic.

 Who is Joe Exotic, the Tiger King?